canro91/canro91.github.io/_posts/2021-09-13-TopNewCSharpFeatures.md

 int.TryParse(readFromKey, out _);
 ```

+I'm not a big fan of methods with `out` references.
+But, with this feature I like them a bit more.
+I prefer tuples.

 ### Tuples

-Now we can access tuple members by name.
+Speaking of tuples...Now we can access tuple members by name.
 We don't need to use `Item1` or `Item2` anymore.

 We can declare tuples wrapping its members inside parenthesis.
 For example, to declare a pair of coordinates, it would be `(int X, int Y) origin = (0, 0)`.